Sidiq Walizada

 Mohammad Sidiq Walizada (born 27 December 1991) is an Afghan footballer who currently plays as a forward for v.v.
 Zuidland in the Netherlands, and for the Afghanistan national football team.

 Career

 Sidiq began his football career in 2012 in the Netherlands.
 Currently he is playing for Rotterdam club v.v.
 Zuidland.

 Afghan Football Club World Championship

 Walizada also plays for F.C.
 Holland.
 It is a team where players from all over Holland participate.
 The team made it to the final of the Afghan Football Club World Championship in Dubai.
-The played against Brishna F.C. and won the title by a goal from Walizada.
+They played against Brishna F.C. and won the title by a goal from Walizada.
 He played an outstanding match.
-They also won a cheque of $50,000.
+They also won a $50,000 cheque.

 International career

-He scored a hat-trick in the 2nd, 36th and 80th minutes of the match, in India, where Afghanistan played against Bhutan in 2012 AFC Challenge Cup qualification.
+He scored a hat-trick in the 2nd, 36th, and 80th minutes of the match, in India, where Afghanistan played against Bhutan in the 2012 AFC Challenge Cup qualification.

 International goals

 Scores and results list Afghanistan's goal tally first.